 The virus (called SARS-CoV-2) that causes coronavirus (COVID-19) is different from the virus that causes influenza (flu).

 Coronavirus (COVID-19) is a more severe disease than seasonal influenza.
 Globally, about 2 to 4 per cent of people reported to be infected with coronavirus (COVID-19) have died.
 By comparison, fewer than 1 per cent of those infected die from seasonal flu.

 Around the world, many people have built up immunity to seasonal flu strains, but coronavirus (COVID-19) is a new virus and no one has developed immunity before being exposed, making everyone susceptible to infection.
 Research is underway to investigate how long immunity lasts for people who have recovered from coronavirus (COVID-19) symptoms.
-There is currently no vaccine available for coronavirus (COVID-19).

 The respiratory symptoms caused by the two illnesses can be similar and you can avoid catching both by keeping at least 1.5 metres between yourself and others, washing your hands often, and coughing or sneezing into your elbow or a tissue.
 Find out more ways of coronavirus (COVID-19)

 How do I protect myself against the flu?

 - Wash your hands often and cough or sneeze into your elbow or tissue.

 - The flu shot is available at your local GP or community immunisation session.
 Many accredited pharmacies can also provide the flu shot and advice about the virus.
 We suggest calling ahead to your local immunisation provider to ensure they have stock available and to book your appointment.